veliovgroup/josk/README.md

   } catch (err) {
     console.log(err)
   }
-};

-jobs.setTimeout(syncTask, 60 * 1000, 'syncTaskIn1m'); // will run only once across the cluster in a minute
-jobs.setTimeout(asyncTask, 60 * 1000, 'asyncTaskIn1m'); // will run only once across the cluster in a minute
-jobs.setTimeout(asyncAwaitTask, 60 * 1000, 'asyncAwaitTaskIn1m'); // will run only once across the cluster in a minute
+}, 60000, 'asyncAwaitTaskIn1m'); // will run only once across the cluster in a minute
 ```

 ### `setImmediate(func, uid)`